jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 Asking lots of questions is fine, but distracting the developer next to you with five questions in less than 10 minutes might be quite frustrating for them.
 Especially as [context switching](https://blog.trello.com/why-context-switching-ruins-productivity) is a massive productivity drain for developers so it helps to be mindful of this.
 Instead, try to group/batch multiple questions together - you’ll find a lot of them will be related in some way too.

 Please don’t let my advice put you off asking questions!
 Developers like to have their egos stroked (at least a little), so asking them about things they probably already know will usually result in you learning something valuable.

-Please don’t let my advice put you off of asking questions!
-Developers like to have their egos stroked (at least a little), so asking them about things they probably already know will usually result in you learning something valuable.

 ## 5. Find a mentor